Ithilien/documentation/README.md

  1. Find the LED socket board, an LED, and a ribbon cable from your Grove kit.
 Place the LED into the socket on the board (the longer leg of the LED goes into the hole marked +) and connect it with a ribbon cable to one of the sockets on the shield labelled with a D.  For example, D3.
     The sockets labelled with D are for digital inputs and outputs - things that are either on or off.
 Those labelled with A are for analogue inputs - things that can vary.
 We'll come to the analogue inputs shortly.
  1. To have the LED you just wired up do anything you need to tell your code to use it.
-Open the code for the Blink example in the Arduino IDE (File -> Sketchbook -> IntroExamples -> 01.
+Open the code for the Blink example in the Arduino IDE (File -> Sketchbook -> EdisonIntroExamples -> 01.
 Blink -> Blink).
 Find the following line in the example code:

  ```
  const int led = 13;